romz-pl/posts-linkedin/040-parallelism-in-gurobis-optimization-engine/README.md

 ## References
-+ 🔗 Ed Rothberg, "How to Exploit Parallelism in Linear Programming and Mixed-Integer Programming", https://www.gurobi.com/events/how-to-exploit-parallelism-in-linear-and-mixed-integer-programming/
++ 🔗 Ed Rothberg, "How to Exploit Parallelism in Linear Programming and Mixed-Integer Programming", [2020](https://www.gurobi.com/events/how-to-exploit-parallelism-in-linear-and-mixed-integer-programming/)
-+ 🔗 The fractal image was created using the JavaScript Fractal Explorer program, which was written by James Wilson, see https://jsdw.me/js-fractal-explorer/
++ 🔗 The fractal image was created using the [JavaScript Fractal Explorer](https://jsdw.me/js-fractal-explorer/) program, which was written by James Wilson.

 ```